My recipes → Your inbox. Sign up today!

 7. Cinnamon – for an additional flavor boost.

 8. Almond milk – feel free to use any milk you’d like.
-I prefer an unsweetened vanilla almond milk, but coconut, cashew or oat milk would also be great choices.
+I prefer unsweetened vanilla almond milk, but coconut, cashew or oat milk would also be great choices.

 Chocolate protein shake without banana: